alelapi/devops-interview-preparation/docs/aws/iam.md

 - **Resource-Based Policies**: Grant permissions to access specific resources.
 - **Cross-Account Access**: Use resource-based policies to allow access from other accounts.

+## Tools

+- **IAM Access Analyzer**: AWS IAM Access Analyzer helps you identify the resources in your organization and accounts, such as Amazon S3 buckets or IAM roles, that are shared with an external entity.
+This lets you identify unintended access to your resources and data, which is a security risk.

+You can set the scope for the analyzer to an organization or an AWS account.
+This is your zone of trust.
+The analyzer scans all of the supported resources within your zone of trust.
+When Access Analyzer finds a policy that allows access to a resource from outside of your zone of trust, it generates an active finding.

+- **Access Advisor**: To help identify the unused roles, IAM reports the last-used timestamp that represents when a role was last used to make an AWS request.
+Your security team can use this information to identify, analyze, and then confidently remove unused roles.
+This helps improve the security posture of your AWS environments.
+This does not provide information about non-IAM entities such as S3, hence it's not a correct choice here.

 ## Best Practices

 - Use the AWS Management Console's visual editor to create policies without needing to write JSON.